 Design your pop-up form.
-Think about what you’d like to know about the new people on your list, and include fields for them to provide that information.
+Think about what you’d like to know about the new people in your audience, and include fields for them to provide that information.
 Use your best photos, brand elements, and these design tips to make the form effective.

 Put your pop-up form on your site.
 If you connect your site to Mailchimp, you can publish your form in one click.
 Otherwise, you can paste the code for the form into your site’s HTML.
 You can even choose when you want the form to show up on your site.

-Target people like the ones on your list.
-Using the data collected automatically in your Mailchimp account, you can create an ad targeted to people who share interests, behaviors, and demographics with the people on your list currently.
+Target people like the ones in your audience.
+Using the data collected automatically in your Mailchimp account, you can create an ad targeted to people who share interests, behaviors, and demographics with the people in your audience currently.

 Build a Facebook ad.
 You want to create an ad that does more than look good—you need it to lead to conversions.
 Aside from including your website’s URL (where they’ll find your pop-up form), you’ll want to use the right images to make them click.